Creating an emergency fund

 As a rule of thumb, try to save enough to cover 3 to 12 months of basic household expenses.
 The amount you need in your fund depends on your personal responsibilities, such as whether you’re supporting a family or can rely on another source of income.

 How to save

 Try these ideas to help you get started:

 - Open a separate account.
 Keeping the money away from your daily funds will help you avoid spending impulsively.

 - Establish an automatic weekly or monthly transfer from your checking account to your savings account.

-- Start your account with unexpected cash, such as a tax refund.
+- Start your account with extra money, such as a raise, bonus, or tax refund.

 - If you’re concerned about having enough money to fund both your retirement plan and your emergency fund, create a budget to help you save for both goals.
 Use the budget worksheet.